 Cameron A. Secord

 While in law school, Cameron worked as a Judicial Intern for the Honorable Judge Jennifer Walker Elrod of the 5th Circuit Federal Court of Appeals and the Honorable Judge Marvin Isgur of the United States Bankruptcy Court for the Southern District of Texas.
-Cameron also completed a study-abroad in New Zealand and Australia, where he observed practices under the commonwealth legal system.

 B.A., cum laude with honors, Political Science, The University of Georgia, 2011

 B.S.Edu., cum laude with honors, Social Studies Education, The University of Georgia, 2011

 Master of Public Administration, Federal Regulatory/Organizational Management, The University of Georgia, 2011

 J.D., cum laude, University of Houston Law Center, 2017

 - Notes & Comments Editor, Houston Law Review